Skip to main content

 Atlas turns notes, PDFs, and research into a navigable mind map with source-cited Q&A. Browser-based, so it works in Safari and any Mac browser.
 The differentiator: ask "what have I written about X?" and get a real answer with citations.

-Best for.
-Researchers and knowledge workers synthesizing across many sources.
-Pricing: $20/mo Pro.
+It is best for researchers and knowledge workers synthesizing across many sources.
+Atlas Pro is $20/month.
 Try Atlas

 3. Notion: Best for Notes Plus Databases